EMDR Therapy with a Certified EMDR Therapist

 EMDR can be delivered in different ways depending on your goals, availability, and the level of support you need.
 In this practice, EMDR is offered across four formats:

-Who This EMDR Approach May Be a Good Fit For
+Who This Practice May Be a Good Fit For

-Many people who find this work helpful have already spent time in therapy and gained insight, yet still notice strong emotional reactions, recurring beliefs, or relationship dynamics that haven’t fully shifted.
-Others may feel emotionally stuck, reactive, or disconnected in ways that don’t make sense given their present circumstances.
+Some people come here after spending time in therapy and gaining insight, yet still notice strong reactions or familiar dynamics that haven’t shifted.
+Others simply feel stuck, reactive, or disconnected in ways that don’t support their present life.

 Next Steps